Intramuros Tour Guide: 10 Places That Will Let You Travel Back in Time

 Unlike other museums in and out of Intramuros Manila that cater to hundreds of visitors at the same time, only groups of 10 people are allowed into the Bagumbayan Light and Sound Museum.
-For everyone who loves history or just fancy adding knowledge, its one-hour show about the story of Jose Rizal from his early life to his execution, which combines different visual effects, soundtracks, and other technologies is a perfect treat.
+For someone who loves history or just fancy adding knowledge, this Intramuros attraction is perfect.
+Its one-hour show about the story of Jose Rizal from his early life to his execution, which combines different visual effects, soundtracks, and other technologies is a perfect treat for you.

 9. Museo de Intramuros